-This article is a transcription of talk at Banjo Camp, Boulder, CO.
+This article is a transcription of a talk at Pete’s Banjo Camp, Boulder, CO.
 Transcribed and edited by Don Nitchie, originally published in Banjo Newsletter.

 First let’s not have any illusions that I’m going to tell you how to not ever be nervous when you play— it doesn’t work like that.
 But I can tell you from my own experience— and I started from the same place that a lot of you are at now–there are definitely ways you can get over the worst of it.

 There are three categories: Preparation, concentration, and breathing.
 Breathing is the easiest one and it’s also the most effective one that I know of.
 I’ll get to that in a minute.

 Let’s talk first about the nervousness itself.
 Here you are, worried that you’re not going to play well enough— your stage fright starts because you’re not sure you’re going to be as good as you’d like and something from your life tells you that this is a threatening situation— your mother would withdraw love from you, or whatever… “That wasn’t a very good lick, you know… I’m leaving.”
 It’s really hard to analyze what the big problem is with trying to play music in front of others, but almost all of us have that fear— I’m afraid of it too.